New Zealand DJ class locomotive: Southerner Blue

-Following the introduction of the Southerner passenger train between Christchurch and Invercargill in 1970, the DJ class were chosen as the preferred locomotive for this train.
+Following the introduction of the Southerner passenger train between Christchurch and Invercargill in December 1970, the DJ class were chosen as the preferred locomotive for this train.
 Three locomotives were specifically repainted in a new blue livery dubbed "Southerner Blue" to match the train, although it was not unusual to see a red DJ locomotive hauling the Southerner on occasion.
 With fewer stops, the DJ class hauling the lighter, 200 ton eight carriage Southerner offered a slightly higher stop-to-start average speed than the steam-hauled South Island Limited, with 47 mi average speed between Ashburton and Timaru and between Ashburton and Christchurch.
 On the Picton Express the DJ class cut running times by more than an hour, on the steep route with three 1/35 grades in 1976-8 and hauling loads of up to 250 passengers.
-Other passenger duties included the Christchurch - Greymouth passenger train (rebranded as the TranzAlpine from 1987) following the end of railcar services in 1976.
+Other passenger duties included the Christchurch - Greymouth passenger train (rebranded as the TranzAlpine from November 1987) following the end of railcar services in June 1976.

 The greatest improvement offered by the DJ over the J^{A} class steam locomotives was in hill climbing particularly on the Greymouth-Otira section of the Midland line and in moving heavy slow freight.